w3c/wot/WG/charter.md

 * Work related to security, assurance, privacy and resilience of IoT systems.
 These are being declared as out of scope since it is not yet completely clear what W3C should do, e.g. in respect to authentication and access control.

-When a consensus emerges as to what is needed, new work items could be added to future revisions of this charter.
+When a consensus emerges as to what is needed, the scope could be adjusted and new work items could be added to future revisions of this charter, subject to W3C Advisory Committee Review.

 ## Deliverables